About Us

 But our objective has remained constant: to help bright ideas become businesses and nurture a STEM workforce to support our 21st century economy—all while serving as a catalyst for economic growth in our region.

-Today, we fulfill our mission in four ways:
+Today, we fulfill our mission through four strategic pillars:

 Commercialize